Evidence Preservation vs. Forensic Analysis

 Forensic analysis

-A separate, later phase that may involve interpretation of artifacts, reconstruction of events, and formation of expert opinions (including testimony) where required.
+A separate later phase that may involve artifact interpretation, event reconstruction, and expert opinions, including testimony where required.

 - Interpretation and reconstruction